lepidus/carinianaPreservation/README.en.md

 ### Updating preserved data

-For journals that have already been submitted for preservation in the Cariniana Network using the plugin, there is also data updating.
+For journals already submitted for preservation using the plugin, you can also send updates when data changes.

 * In the submission window, a message will show the date and time of the last submission or update for preservation.
 * When manually submitting the form, an email will be sent to the Cariniana Network with the updated XML containing the most recent data of the journal.